-Do you ever find yourself in the kitchen without a clue about why you came in there?
+Do you ever find yourself in the kitchen without knowing why you came in there?
 No, not you.
 Whatever it was, it must have been important, for here you are.
 Maybe if you go back out into the living room, you’ll magically remember why you traipsed to the kitchen.
 Or, just maybe, some herbal medicine can jog that aging memory.

 As our population ages, losing one's mental faculties can take first place on the list of concerns.
 Alzheimer's disease and other forms of senile dementia affect some 25 percent of all people over 80.
-Research, though, is revealing herbal approaches in treating and preventing mental decline.
+However, research reveals herbal approaches in treating and preventing mental decline.

 Memory Rejuvenation with Natural Remedies

 Memory remedies include a large array of herbs and foods recommended to rebuild body tissues and restore lubricating juices.
 Five of these mind-nourishing herbs stand out as pillars of an Ayurvedic lifestyle.

 Ashwagandha, or Winter Cherry

 Ashwagandha, sometimes named “winter cherry”, is a top mental rejuvenator.
 Herbalists use the herb for general debility and exhaustion, memory loss and nerve diseases.
 Modern clinicians are most likely to employ it for chronic fatigue and anxiety, as well as insomnia.
 Ayurveda considers it a “grounding” herb, one that nourishes and regulates metabolic processes and stabilizes mood.